 Every travel insurance has its idiosyncrasies and coverages, but Haiti travel insurance should provide coverage for:

-Hotel cancelation due to overbooking and natural disasters
+- Hotel cancellation due to overbooking and natural disasters

 Check your policy’s certificate wording to confirm what is covered in your specific plan.